JennyPng/portfolio/jennypng/_posts/portfolio-revamp.md

 > Documenting the thought process and learnings behind creating my current portfolio website, aka what you're looking at right now

-The raw, unrevised dev log can be found [in my garden](https://jennypng.netlify.app/software-projects/portfolio-revamp)

 ## goals
 I made my first portfolio website over winter break of freshman year (undergrad) to buff up my barren resume for an application to a robotics club.